-Similar structures for face selectivity in human and monkey brainsApril 28th, 2011 in Neuroscience /
+Similar structures for face selectivity in human and monkey brainsApril 28, 2011 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Face recognition and the interpretation of facial expressions and gaze direction play a key role in guiding the social behavior of human beings, and new study results point to similar mechanisms in macaques.
 Until now, many scientists have assumed that the capability for face recognition in monkeys is significantly different from that in humans and that different parts of the brain are involved.
 Using functional magnetic resonance imaging (fMRI), scientists at the Max Planck Institute for Biological Cybernetics in Tübingen have now discovered that the circuitry for face processing in the brain is remarkably similar in both macaques and humans.
 Consequently, macaque monkeys could be suitable model organisms for studying human disorders such as autism or prosopagnosia, so-called face blindness.

 Very early in life children learn to recognize the faces of their parents and other human beings around them.
 In addition, humans must be able to process the cues from facial expressions and gaze direction in a matter of seconds.
 These complex tasks are performed by a number of brain areas, mainly in the superior temporal sulcus and the ventral temporal cortex.
 It is here that the fusiform face area (FFA) is located, the most important structure involved in face selectivity in humans.